Buying Ajijic and Lake Chapala Real Estate – What you can Expect

 Outdoor Living in the Land of Eternal Spring

 One of the things I can promise you is you are going to love outdoor living.
 Picture it this way: Hawaii meets Denver.
 Lake Chapala’s latitude is roughly that of Hawaii’s and it is a mile high, on par with Denver’s elevation.
 Imagine eating most of your meals on the terrace!
 Our temperate climate (average 74 o F), sunshine almost every day of the year and virtually no humidity keeps us wanting to be outside in the fresh air.
-Almost all the restaurants offer outdoor dining and in fact some only have “under the stars” al fresco dining.
+Almost all the restaurants offer outdoor dining and in fact, some only have “under the stars” al fresco dining.

 Because we spend so much time outdoors, our gardens are extremely important to us.
 Household plants back home are full-grown trees here.
 Just about everyone has a gardener.
 And, why not when it’s so affordable?
 Your garden quickly grows into your own private park!
 Poinsettia plants at Lake Chapala can grow to be trees here!
 There is something very therapeutic about living in the sunshine, surrounded by so much color.
 Here in Lake Chapala, you can have the home of your dreams and live in paradise.

-If you decide to build instead of buy a home, we know the good (and some of the bad) developers and can also advise on the various locations and which ones are more popular and which ones we see are up and coming.
+If you decide to build instead of buying a home, we know the good (and some of the bad) developers and can also advise on the various locations and which ones are more popular and which ones we see are up and coming.
 We can recommend real estate agents we have had good experiences with in town.
 If you are thinking of retiring to Lake Chapala, Mexico, your dream home awaits you!